• Skip to main content

 At times you may, however, need to meet with other entrepreneurs in your line of business to get more ideas on how you can grow your bottom line.

-You will also need to interact with your suppliers and customers freely; however, you don’t need to worry as you will not have anyone supervising you.
-You may also consider hiring other staff to work on some other tasks that you do not enjoy working on.
+You will also need to interact with your suppliers and customers.
+However, you don’t need to worry about a boss as you will not have anyone supervising you.
+You may also consider hiring other staff to work on other tasks that you do not enjoy.

 You may, at times, need to interact with other programmers and other employees as you solve some of the challenges in the workplace.
 You may also learn to interact with other people in your computer programming department and temporarily ease the stress arising from your social anxiety disorder.